-All students applying to the AATS or BATS undergraduate programs MUST have a local mentor approved by Seminary Administration.
+All students applying to the ATS or BTS undergraduate programs MUST have a local mentor approved by Seminary Administration.
 See those specific degree pages for more information regarding how to qualify as a local mentor.
 TNARS accepts all credits earned from MINTS (Miami International Seminary, Inc.)

 Anyone who is considering application to one of the Doctoral level programs we offer (D.Min. – Reformed Theology, D.Min. – Apologetics, D.Min. – Counseling or D.D. – Doctor of Divinity in Puritan Studies) must currently hold a Masters level degree in a related field of theological study.